 - 3-5 cloves smashed garlic

 *Alternatively, you can add a few drops of soy sauce or hoisin sauce instead of chili flakes for flavor

-Heat peanut oil in a wok or large skillet over high head.
-Toss in smashed garlic.
-When you smell the first hints of garlic, or when the garlic begins to brown, throw in water spinach.
+- Add the water spinach.
 Watch as the large bunch wilts and shrinks.
-Pour in water and cover with lid for 1 minute for stalks to steam through.
-Add sesame oil, chili flakes if using, salt and pepper.
+Pour in the water and cover with a lid for 1 minute for stalks to steam through.
+Add the sesame oil, chili flakes if using, salt and pepper.
 Toss with a spatula or a flick of the wrist.
-Take water spinach off stove, serve hot with your other mains and sides.
+Transfer to a plate serve hot with your other mains and sides.